My Personal Invitation To You

-Fun Travel Tip: And speaking of skiing, the ultimate driving short cut is the 1.7-mile-long Eisenhower tunnel.
+Fun Travel Tip: And speaking of skiing, the ultimate driving shortcut is the 1.7-mile-long Eisenhower tunnel.
 Skiers who arrive at the Denver International Airport and are headed west to the ski resorts will bypass Loveland Pass by using the Eisenhower tunnel and avoiding an additional 9 miles of slow travel over two-lane mountain roads.

-Another Colorado Travel Hot Spot: It may surprise you that find out that the United States Air Force Academy, which opened in 1955, is one of the largest tourist attractions in Colorado due in part to the Cadet Chapel—an aluminum, glass, and steel building that features 17 spires shooting up into the sky.
+Another Colorado Travel Hot Spot: It may surprise you that find out that the United States Air Force Academy, which opened in 1955, is one of the largest tourist attractions in Colorado due in part to Cadet Chapel—an aluminum, glass, and steel building that features 17 spires shooting up into the sky.
 It is the most recognizable building at the Academy and the most visited man-made tourist attraction in Colorado.

 More Fun Food Facts: Chipotle Mexican Grill was founded by Steve Ells in 1993 when he opened his first Chipotle restaurant in Denver.
-He had calculated he would need to sell 107 burritos a day to be profitable; after one month he was selling over 1,000 burritos a day and decided to change his original plan of opening a fine dining restaurant to instead focusing on expanding his original concept.
+He had calculated he would need to sell 107 burritos a day to be profitable; after one month he was selling over 1,000 burritos a day and decided to change his original plan of opening a fine dining restaurant to instead focus on expanding his original concept.

 These are just a few of the fun facts about Colorado.
 I would like to encourage you to explore this state and see its beauty ….
 It scenic byways … its sports activities… and to discover your own not-to-miss experiences and more Colorado fun facts.